JohnChod2130/EDAMAME_2016_GitHub_Tutorial/Github_Tutorial.md

 ##3.
 Fork and Clone a repository
 The main benefit of forking a respository is that it allows you to clone (copy) an exisiting repository and then have the ability to make your own edits to the repository without changing the original repository.
 *  Navigate to the EDAMAME [2015-tutorials](https://github.com/edamame-course/2015-tutorials) repository.
 *  On the upper right-hand side there is a box labeled "Fork".
 Click on that.
-The repository should now be on your github account but we still need to clone the repository so we have local access to the files.
+You'll be re-directed to your github account.
+The repository is now on your github account but we still need to clone the repository so we have local access to the files.
 *  In the new window, on the right hand side there is a box labeled "Clone or download".
 Click on that and then copy the link by clicking on the clipboard icon.
 *  Find a local directory that you want this repository to be added to.
 For example, I will place this repository in the following directory: /Users/JohnChod2130/Documents/GITHUBREPOS/EDAMAME/. cd into that directory and type: